Sajanader/blog_project/README.md

 ## Overview
 Django has a powerful Object Relational Mapper that allows us to persist data using Python instead of SQL.

-Today you’ll build out a project with one model and wire up that model using Django Views.
+In this repo will build out a project with one model and wire up that model using Django Views.

 ## Feature Tasks and Requirements
 * create blog_project project